 In her spare time, she enjoys building with lego kits, biking, rollerblading and hiking.

-The idea of making world better place… Architecture is a team sport that can change the world, and for that to happen, there are many puzzle pieces that need to be solved and assembled.
-Each piece gives me the satisfaction of knowing “I am the change I want to see in the world.”
+She loves the idea of making the world a better place… she believes that architecture is a team sport that can change the world, and for that to happen, there are many puzzle pieces that need to be solved and assembled.
+Each piece gives her the satisfaction of knowing she is the change she wants to see in the world.